medikoo/process-utils/docs/tmpdir/index.md

 # `tmpdir`

-Creates (on first call) and returns process specific temporary directory, which is:
+Creates (on first call) and returns path to process specific temporary directory, which is:

 - Created in context of system temp dir
 - Is automatically cleaned up and removed on process exit